A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Introduction

-We then propose a new quasi-interpolation operator into finite element spaces, so called \emph{averaged} Scott--Zhang interpolation, whose $L^2$- and $H^1$-error estimates depend on the dimension only polynomially.
-We observe that with conventional quasi-interpolation operators, such as the Scott--Zhang interpolation~\cite{SZ:1990}, it is difficult to obtain polynomial dependence directly; therefore, we introduce a modified variant.
+We then use an averaged Scott--Zhang-type quasi-interpolation operator, which is a projective quasi-interpolation operator based on local \(L^2\)-projection followed by nodal averaging; see, e.g.,~\cite{EG:2017,KPY:2018}.
+We derive \(L^2\)- and \(H^1\)-error estimates for this operator with explicit polynomial dependence on \(d\), \(\rho\), and \(\sigma\), including the treatment of boundary nodes.
+We observe that, with conventional quasi-interpolation operators such as the Scott--Zhang interpolation~\cite{SZ:1990}, it is difficult to obtain polynomial dependence directly; see \cref{App:SZ} for an example in which the standard Scott--Zhang interpolation constant grows super-exponentially with \(d\).

-Using these ingredients, we derive a multilevel norm equivalence theorem~\cite{BY:1993,DK:1992,Oswald:1990} and construct a BPX preconditioner whose dependence on the spatial dimension is explicitly polynomial.
+Using these ingredients, we derive a multilevel norm equivalence theorem~\cite{BY:1993,DK:1992,Oswald:1990,XQ:1994} and construct a BPX preconditioner involving the exact $L^2$-orthogonal projections whose dependence on the spatial dimension is explicitly polynomial.
 Incorporating the theory of parallel subspace correction methods~\cite{PX:2025,XZ:2002} provides an even sharper upper bound for the condition number of the BPX preconditioner.
+We also discuss other versions of BPX preconditioners with Jacobi and Richardson smoothers, which are more relevant to recent quantum implementations of BPX-type preconditioning~\cite{DP:2025,JLMY:2025}.

 This paper is organized as follows.
 In \cref{Sec:Notation}, we introduce the notation used throughout the paper.
 In \cref{Sec:Triangulations}, we summarize important notions of triangulations in finite element methods, with emphasis on their dependence on the spatial dimension.
 In \cref{Sec:Tools}, we analyze the dimension dependence of several fundamental tools in finite element analysis and multilevel iterative methods.
 In \cref{Sec:SZ}, we introduce the averaged Scott--Zhang quasi-interpolation and establish its error estimates.
-In \cref{Sec:BPX}, we derive the multilevel norm equivalence theorem and the BPX preconditioner, and we analyze their dependence on the dimension.
+In \cref{Sec:BPX}, we derive the multilevel norm equivalence theorem and several versions of BPX preconditioners, and we analyze their dependence on the dimension.
 Finally, in \cref{Sec:Conclusion}, we conclude the paper with remarks.